 During this reporting period, 2 claims proved to be successful and are under negotiation and 1 settlement was negotiated and completed.

-There have been 1660 cases considered/received since the Scheme began.
-162 of these cases have resulted in successful claims.
-To date compensation payments amounting to £8.740m have been paid to claimants.
-The successful cases include 16 cases which were identified during the main retrospection exercise, plus 4 cases (identified to date) following the cataract retrospection exercise.
+There have been 1710 cases considered/received since the Scheme began.
+163 of these cases have resulted in successful claims.
+To date compensation payments amounting to >£8.90m have been paid to claimants.

-Information about CSRLD is available to interested parties via the internet.
-The scheme’s website (www.csrld.org.uk) has been upgraded this year to improve access by modern platforms such as Tablets & Smart phones.
+Information about CSRLD is available to interested parties via our website (www.csrld.org.uk).
 The website is designed primarily to provide relevant guidance to potential claimants (and others acting on their behalf) but also provides contact information for those seeking further information.
-Over the past year the site has continued to receive many regular visits, and has provided the means to initiate a number of claims.

 For further information please contact:-